julianw10/csscoin/README.md

 A fork of Litecoin for personal research called Csscoin.
-You can mine it, too.
+In theory you could mine it, too.
 With compiled Windows binary.
 This project has been conducted purely for personal research.
 It is currently not "functional" because there is no server as a starting point.
 (Obviously, in a p2p network you don't need a central server.
-In the past, however, I used to ran a central server to have an easier starting point for Csscoin nodes so that I didn't have to manually add the IP address of another node I wanted to connect with.
-You are free to use it on your own.
+In the past, however, I used to ran a central server to have an easier starting point for Csscoin nodes so that I didn't have to manually add the IP address of another node I wanted to connect with)

 What follows is the original readme of Litecoin at that time